Shreya-Shri-D/Efficient-HUIM-via-Advanced-Pruning/README.md

 A compact Python implementation of **HUI-PR** algorithm for **high-utility itemset mining** with a **minimum utility threshold expressed as a ratio** of total database utility.
 The implementation focuses on **strong upper-bound pruning** (local, strict local, and strict subtree utilities), **transaction merging** on projected databases, and **optional parallel preprocessing** for scalable runs on dense transactional data.

-This codebase accompanies experiments on classic quantitative datasets and reproduces the experimental setup aligned with *Wu, Lin, and Tamrakar, ACM TKDD 2019* ([DOI: 10.1145/3363571](https://doi.org/10.1145/3363571)).

 ---

 ## Why this project